top of page

 How to Use High-Speed Sync:

-Enable the feature on your flash to achieve crisp images at high shutter speeds.
+• Enable the feature on your flash by the click of a button to achieve crisp images at high shutter speeds great for fast motion or bright outdoors.

-Test your flash output when using high speed sync, with various shutter speeds, and apertures to achieve the desired effect.
+• Test your flash output when using high speed sync, with various shutter speeds, and apertures to achieve the desired effect without any light banding

-Fill flash is the perfect solution for bright sunny days when your subject may appear too dark against a bright background, such as during high noon.
-It helps illuminate shadows and balances the exposure more naturally.
+Fill light with a flash is the perfect solution for bright sunny days when your subject may appear too dark against a bright background, such as during high noon.
+It helps illuminate shadows, brighten the subjects eyes, and balances the exposure of your bright background more naturally.

 Tips for Using Fill Flash:

-Use in combination with natural light for soft shadows.
+• Use in combination with gels or natural light for softer shadows.

 Common Mistakes to Avoid when using flashes